tsda-ltda/nemesys/api-manager/internal/user/readme.md

 ```

 - **Responses**:
-  - 400 If invalid id.
   - 400 If invalid body.
   - 400 If json fields are invalid.
-  - 400 If username is already in use.
-  - 400 If email is already in use.
+  - 400 If username or email is already in use.
   - 200 If succeeded.

 ## Update